Bed bug control techniques

 1870s–1890s advertisement for a bed bug exterminator.
 It reads "Use Getz cockroach and bed bug exterminators, sold by all druggists."

 Bed bugs, or Cimicidae, are small parasitic insects.
-The term usually refers to species that prefer to feed on human blood.
+The term parasitic usually refers to species that prefer to feed on human blood.

 Early detection and treatment are critical to successful control.
 According to a survey, the most commonly infested places are the mattress (98.2%), boxspring (93.6%), as well as nearby carpets and baseboards (94.1%).
 In fact, bed bugs thrive in areas where there is an adequate supply of available hosts, and plenty of cracks and harborages within 1.5 m of the host.

 Because treatments are required in sleeping areas and other sensitive locations, methods other than chemical pesticides are in demand.
 Treatments can be costly, laborious, time consuming, repetitive, and embarrassing, and may entail health risks.

 Public health laws

 Bed bug infestations spread easily in connecting units and have negative effects on psychological well-being and housing markets.
 In response, many areas have specific laws about responsibilities upon discovering a bed bug infestation, particularly in hotels and multi-family housing units, because an unprofessional level of response can have the effect of prolonging the invisible part of the infestation and spreading it to nearby units.

 Common laws include responsibilities such as the following: Lessors must educate all lessees about bed bugs, lessee must immediately notify lessor in writing upon discovery of infestation, lessor must not intentionally lease infested unit, lessee must not intentionally introduce infested items, lessor must eradicate the infestation immediately every time it occurs at a professional level including all connecting units, and lessee must cooperate in the eradication process.

 In a 2015 survey, reports of bed bug infestation in social media lowered the value of a hotel room by $38 for business travelers and $23 for leisure travelers.
 Orkin surveyed 100 U.S. hotels in 2016 and found that 82% had been treated for bedbugs in the previous year.

 Mapped bed bug reports graphically illustrate how difficult it can be to eliminate bed bugs in densely populated areas where many people live in adjacent units like in New York City, Los Angeles, and San Francisco.